 HP is one of the most popular printer brands that MPS providers utilize when managing print environments.
-HP has 5 different classes of printers and multi-function devices that range all the way from desktop printers at the small consumer level all the way up to multi-function devices that service large departments.
+HP has 5 different classes of printers and multi-function devices.
+They range all the way from desktop printers at the small consumer level all the way up to multi-function devices that service large departments.

-Here are the top 3 things you should be looking for when picking an HP fleet with a MPS provider:
+Here are the top 3 things you should be looking for when picking an HP fleet with an MPS provider:

 An ideal MPS provider will help you to figure out how to expand the longevity of each device.
 For example, if you are nearing the completion of a 3-year contract and your printers are still in excellent shape and well under their monthly utilization, an extraordinary provider will extend your contract for 2 more years.